tferrari92/automate-all-the-things-insane/README.md

 We want to track everything in our infra as IaC, but these automatically created Application Load Balancers won't be tracked in our Terraform...
 No worries, we'll take care of this issue in the Destroy All The Things Pipeline.<br>
 For more info on the AWS Load Balancer Controller you can watch [this excellent video](https://youtu.be/ZfjpWOC5eoE) by [Anton Putra](https://www.youtube.com/@AntonPutra).

+In this Insane Edition, apart from the AWS Load Balancer, we'll also be using an Istio Ingress Gateway.
+Our app (on the three environments) will be accesed through the Istio Ingress Gateway.
+All other services (ArgoCD, Grafana, etc.) will still be accessed in the previous manner through Ingresses and the AWS Load Balancer.

 If you want to know exactly what is being deployed, you can check out the [terraform files](/terraform/aws).
 Here you can modify the resources to be deployed to AWS.
 Let's say you want to add a second EC2 Instance, you can add the following block in the ec2.tf file:

 ```terraform